 Side note: you can also sub honey or brown rice syrup for the maple syrup for a more clustered-texture, but I like the flavor of maple syrup the best, which is why I use the egg white to bind.

-Stir the egg white into the granola mixture, then spread it out onto a parchment paper lined sheet pan:
+Stir the whipped egg white into the oat mixture, then spread it out onto a parchment paper lined sheet pan:

-Bake the granola for 40 minutes, until toasted and golden brown:
+Bake for 40 minutes, until toasted and golden brown:

-Let the granola cool completely, then you can break it into chunks.
+Let your homemade granola cool completely, then you can break it into chunks.
 You should get really big pieces, like this: